 At the conclusion of its annual risk cycle the University creates a Strategic Risk Register (SRR).

-Note: The use of the title 'SRR' changed from 2019/2020 onwards and prior to this they were known as the 'Institutional Risk Register' (IRR).
+Note: The use of the title 'Strategic Risk Register' was adopted from 2020/2021 onwards.
+Prior to then they were known as the 'Institutional Risk Register' (IRR).

 Purpose of the Policy

 The purpose of the risk management policy is to ensure that risks to the University’s strategic plan are identified, analysed and managed so that they are maintained at acceptable levels.
 This is the overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 Risk Management Policy - As approved by the DCU Governing Authority on June 30th 2022.

 A 'Risk Appetite' refers to the amount of risk that an organisation is prepared to accept, tolerate or be exposed to at any given point in time.
 In the context of the University, its Risk Appetite Statement seeks to summarise its tolerance for risks across a range of activities.

 The DCU Risk Appetite Statement, as approved by the University's Governing Authority on December 6th 2019, is provided below.

 Within the University's risk management framework there exists a Governing Authority Risk Committee (GARC).
 The Committee has some responsibilities for risk management as defined both by the University's Risk Management Policy and the Committee's Terms of Reference.

 Membership of the Committee